open-telemetry/oteps/text/0059-otlp-trace-data-format.md

   // This makes it easier to correlate spans in different traces.
   //
   // This field is semantically required to be set to non-empty string.
-  // When null or empty string received - receiver may use string "name"
-  // as a replacement.
-There might be smarted algorithms implemented by
-  // receiver to fix the empty span name.
   //
   // This field is required.
   string name = 6;

-  // Type of span.
+  // SpanKind is the type of span.
 Can be used to specify additional relationships between spans
   // in addition to a parent/child relationship. enum SpanKind {
     // Unspecified.
 Do NOT use as default.
     // Implementations MAY assume SpanKind to be INTERNAL when receiving UNSPECIFIED.
     SPAN_KIND_UNSPECIFIED = 0;

-    // Indicates that the span is used internally.
+    // Indicates that the span represents an internal operation within an application,
+    // as opposed to an operations happening at the boundaries.
 Default value.
     INTERNAL = 1;

     // Indicates that the span covers server-side handling of an RPC or other
     // remote network request.
     SERVER = 2;

-    // Indicates that the span covers the client-side wrapper around an RPC or
+    // Indicates that the span describes a request to some remote service.
-    // other remote request.
     CLIENT = 3;

-    // Indicates that the span describes producer sending a message to a broker.
+    // Indicates that the span describes a producer sending a message to a broker.
-    // Unlike client and  server, there is no direct critical path latency relationship
+    // Unlike CLIENT and SERVER, there is often no direct critical path latency relationship
     // between producer and consumer spans.
+A PRODUCER span ends when the message was accepted
+    // by the broker while the logical processing of the message might span a much longer time.
     PRODUCER = 4;

     // Indicates that the span describes consumer receiving a message from a broker.
-    // Unlike client and  server, there is no direct critical path latency relationship
+    // Like the PRODUCER kind, there is often no direct critical path latency relationship
     // between producer and consumer spans.
     CONSUMER = 5;
   }

-  // Distinguishes between spans generated in a particular context.
+  // kind field distinguishes between spans generated in a particular context.
 For example,
   // two spans with the same name may be distinguished using `CLIENT` (caller)
-  // and `SERVER` (callee) to identify queueing latency associated with the span.
+  // and `SERVER` (callee) to identify network latency associated with the span.
   SpanKind kind = 7;

-  // The start time of the span.
-On the client side, this is the time kept by
+  // start_time_unixnano is the start time of the span.
+On the client side, this is the time
-  // the local machine where the span execution starts.
+  // kept by the local machine where the span execution starts.
 On the server side, this
   // is the time when the server's application handler starts running.
   //
   // This field is semantically required.
 When not set on receive -